brndnmtthws/brndn-io/content/posts/doubling-down-on-here-and-now/index.md

 ten minutes.

 Yoga, for me, is a daily ritual that brings me back to the here and now.
 If I skip it, I feel off.
 When I practice consistently, I feel whole.
-It’s not about flexibility or aesthetics—it’s about presence.
-I don’t do it for the Instagram points; I do it for the peace.
+What it gives me day to day is pretty simple: I get out of my head, into my body, and leave feeling steadier than when I walked in.
 Granted, I suppose in some ways it makes me a hypocrite to write about it on my blog, but I’m okay with that.

 Yoga might not be your thing.
 That’s fine.
 It could be running, painting, woodworking, playing music, reading, writing, tending plants, sitting on a bench people-watching.
-The form doesn’t matter.
-The focus does.
-And even more importantly, the consistency.
-Do it not because you think it impresses others;
-do it because it makes you feel whole.
+Pick the thing that lets you lock in, then keep coming back to it.
+Do it not because you think it impresses others; do it because it makes you feel whole.

 It’s not about competition.
 There are no trophies in yoga class.
 The only prize is presence.
 The people who show up just for themselves—the quiet ones, the